|At A Glance|

 Level II: MBA Concentration Electives (9-12 Credits)

 These courses provide program breadth to create an area of concentration.
 Candidates should choose these courses to gain knowledge in that area and those that will help achieve their career goals.
-Select courses in Cyber Security, Finance, Health Care Administration, Human Resource Management, International Business, Management, Marketing, or Risk Management.
+Select courses in Cyber Security, Finance, Health Care Administration, Human Resource Management, International Business, Management, Marketing Intelligence, or Risk Management.

 Level II: MSA Concentration (6 Credits)